taylorrose/wizard-murder-mystery/02_ROUND_SCRIPTS.md

 > Some of you have not been truthful.
 Some of you cannot be who you claim.
 The Transmorph Potion's effects should be showing signs of strain by now.
 Watch carefully for tells—a flicker of wrong features, a momentary lapse in character, knowledge that shouldn't be possessed."

 **[HOST ACTION: Return to character]**

+**[HOST ACTION - PHASE PROMPT]**
+> "Rotate first speaker—if you led last round, invite someone else to kick us off.
+Find one contradiction or new connection before time."

 **[TIMER: Set for 15 minutes]**